Extra Help with Medicare Prescription Drug Costs

 There are four different levels of Extra Help that you may qualify for, based on your eligibility.
 The four levels of Extra Help cover 100%, 75%, 50% or 25% of your monthly Medicare Part D plan premium.
 Also, at the pharmacy, you will be charged lower copayments for your prescription drugs.

 Note: Extra Help will not pay for your monthly Medicare Part B premium.
 You must continue to pay your Medicare Part B premium.

 Eligibility for Medicare Extra Help

 Some groups are automatically eligible.
 You automatically qualify for Extra Help if you have Medicare and meet any of these conditions:

-a Medicare Savings Program (partial dual eligibles); or
+Have a Medicare Savings Program (partial dual eligibles)

 To find out more about eligibility in Extra Help, please visit the Medicare website at https://www.medicare.gov/your-medicare-costs/help-paying-costs/extra-help/level-of-extra-help.html (by clicking on this link you will be leaving our website).